-The New Jersey Association of Counties (NJAC) is hosting an educational and informative Summit on December 8, 2017 from 10 a.m. to 2 p.m. at the Trenton Country Club located at 201 Sullivan Way in West Trenton.
-Law enforcement authorities, public school officials, and parent advocates will examine the State’s alarming opioid epidemic and present viable strategies for combating this public health crisis.
-Additionally, addiction and recovery professionals, mental health providers, and other subject matter experts will discuss resources for recovery and recommend new approaches for providing vital support to those in need.
-Click here to review the day’s agenda.
+The New Jersey Association of Counties (NJAC) hosted an educational and informative Summit on December 8, 2017 from 10 a.m. to 2 p.m. at the Trenton Country Club located at 201 Sullivan Way in West Trenton.
+Over 250 government officials, with representatives from all 21 counties, and business leaders turned out for this event.
+There were two panel discussions which were moderated by Eric Scott of Townsquare Media & NJ 101.5.
+The first set of panelists examined the State’s alarming opioid epidemic and presented viable strategies for combating this public health crisis.
+Additionally, the second set of panelists discussed resources for recovery and recommended new approaches for providing vital support to those in need.

 - Frederic Knapp, Esq., Morris County Prosecutor

 - Juan Colon, New Jersey State Police Major